-On this date in 1958, Alfred Lunt and Lynn Fontanne opened in a play that what would turn out to be the grand finale of their thirty-five year run as the premier acting team of the American stage.
+When on May 5, 1958, Alfred Lunt and Lynn Fontanne opened in a new Broadway play, no one knew (let alone the two of them), that it would be their swan song: a grand finale to their thirty-five year run as the premier acting team of the American stage.
 And how fitting that this illustrious couple, genuine theatre royalty, went out with a bang and not a whimper.
 Their final Broadway visit was The Visit, by Swiss playwright and author Friedrich Dürrenmatt, and they each received the reviews of their careers.
-I’ve often been asked, “What play I might like to go back in time to see?” and either the opening or the closing night of The Visit is as high up on my list as when Richard Burbage picked up Yorick’s skull for the the first time as Hamlet back in 1600.
+I’ve often been asked, “What play might I like to go back in time to see?” and either the opening night of The Visit is as high up on my list as that of A Streetcar Named Desire, Death of a Salesman or Oklahoma!

 Rehearsals for The Visit began in London in November, 1957.
 Having rarely worked with a director of such forward thinking ideas as the innovative Brit Peter Brook, it was a testament to the Lunts that rather than be intimidated, they were fascinated at delving into a new process, as Lynn Fontanne described: “Alfred and I have been directing each other for over thirty years.
 You know, we never really trusted anyone else, but he’s the first person we really trust when it comes to taste.
 He appeals to the actor’s imagination — the area where the actor is a specialist — and that why we’re so excited about him.”